AdamSobieski/Nifty/OVERVIEW.md

+## Intelligent Tutoring Systems for Software Training

-## Video-calling, Screencasting, and Remote Desktop Software
+### Video-calling, Screencasting, and Remote Desktop Software

-A goal of the Nifty project is to enable the construction of intelligent tutoring systems which can train end-users in the use of software, e.g., Office software, IDE's, 3D modelling, and CAD/CAE software.
+A goal of the Nifty project is to enable the construction of next-generation intelligent tutoring systems which can train end-users in the use of software applications, e.g., Office, IDE, 3D modelling, and CAD/CAE software applications.

 As mentioned above, the Bot Framework supports a number of [video-calling](https://en.wikipedia.org/wiki/Videotelephony) communication channels and, via interoperation with video-calling [screencasting](https://en.wikipedia.org/wiki/Screencast) and/or [remote desktop software](https://en.wikipedia.org/wiki/Remote_desktop_software), intelligent tutoring systems could be developed which can observe learners' performances of items, exercises, and activities pertaining to software use.

-Technical topics, in these regards, include attaching user-input events, application commands, and other application events in auxiliary tracks which can be streamed to and be processed by intelligent tutoring systems.
-Without these data in auxiliary tracks, intelligent tutoring systems would have to utilize computer vision algorithms to process screencast videos to detect precise user interactions with software applications.
+Technical topics, in these regards, include attaching user-input events, application commands, and other application events in ancillary tracks which can be streamed to and be processed by intelligent tutoring systems.
+Without these data in ancillary tracks, intelligent tutoring systems would have to utilize computer vision algorithms to process video to detect precise user interactions with software applications.

-## Workflow Engines
+## Workflow Systems

-A number of [workflow](https://en.wikipedia.org/wiki/Workflow) engines and related technologies are being considered for use in the Nifty project.
+A number of [workflow](https://en.wikipedia.org/wiki/Workflow) systems and related technologies are being considered for use in the Nifty project.

 Educational items, exercises, and activities can be processed (e.g., from [QTI](https://www.imsglobal.org/question/index.html)) into workflows.
 For example, a simple workflow activity derived from a mathematics exercise might present a learner with a mathematics question, present them with multiple choices, process a timer, and await a response.
 Workflow-based approaches to representing and processing educational items, exercises, and activities are also capable of supporting more complex scenarios, e.g., CAD/CAE exercises, interactive stories, and educational games.